WEAVING WABANAKI TRADITIONAL CULTURAL KNOWLEDGE WITH TECHNOLOGY AND SCIENCE

 • Western Science Educator Unlearning-relearning

-• WaYS trail crew maintenance on indigenous/NPS lands throughout Maine
+• WaYS trail crew maintenance on Ancestral Lands

 *The way traditional is being utilized in this context is not a static term to connote being stuck in the past.
 Rather, to be traditional is to acknowledge the ancestors, what they thought, what they knew and what they believed.
 To be traditional is to live your life by those same teachings, taking those teachings and applying them in a modern context or to live in the same spirit as our ancestors.
 Being Traditional is a mark that you live your culture.
 Traditional is to live your culture.*